 Making Microsoft Office to Work with WebDAV Server

-Microsoft Office can open files from WebDAV server and save them back to the server without the need to download them to local file system.
+Microsoft Office can open files from a WebDAV server and save them back to the server without the need to download them to local file system.
 To achieve this the following conditions must be met:

 Your WebDAV server must support Class 2.
 Microsoft Office locks documents when creating and opening files for editing.
 If Microsoft Office is unable to lock the document it will be opened as read-only.